 The core primary care training experience is based at University Medical Associates (UMA) and, new in 2017-18, University Physicians – Charlottesville (UPC).
 UMA is a nationally recognized resident-faculty multidisciplinary practice serving not just the city of Charlottesville and surrounding counties, but all of central Virginia and much of northern and southwestern Virginia as well.
 The clinic provides model care to a remarkably diverse patient population.
 Sixty percent of patients are medically indigent who receive free care and heavily discounted medications through the hospital pharmacy.
 The Primary Care Track residents are all on the same UMA firm, under the mentorship of the Track Director, Dr. Kon, and Associate Track Director, Dr. Wolf.
 The UMA Clinic experience trains residents to manage the most biopsychosocially challenging patients as part of an interprofessional team that includes RN nurse care coordinators, social work, pharmacy, LPNs and patient care assistants.

-Starting in 2017-18, Primary Care Track residents will have a second continuity experience during their +1 weeks at University Physicians-Charlottesville.
+All Primary Care Track residents have a second continuity experience during their +1 weeks at University Physicians-Charlottesville.
 UPC, with its six full-time UVA faculty internists, offers a more intimate “office-like” rather than “clinic-like” environment for training.
 Its patient population ranges from the medically indigent to UVA department chairs.
 Residents are teamed with a faculty dyad for their own “mini-firm”.
 By seeing patients at both UMA and UPC, Primary Care Track residents are afforded the opportunity to care for the full spectrum of patients encountered in primary care practice.

 In addition to the clinical experiences offered to the Categorical residents, Primary Care Track residents participate in these unique core rotations:

 Model Community Practice: This block rotation at Northridge Internal Medicine, a model faculty practice in Charlottesville, allows for an intensive 1:1 learning experience with faculty mentors.